- Dennis R. Maple

 Jacqueline holds a bachelor’s degree in political economy and history from Williams College and an MBA from Duke University’s Fuqua School of Business.

-Tim Dwyer is senior vice president and chief financial officer at Goddard Systems, Inc. He provides executive leadership and management of the franchisor’s financial functions, ensuring Goddard Systems and Goddard Schools have a sustainable, long-term and profitable business.
+Tim Dwyer is the chief financial officer, treasurer and secretary of Goddard Franchisor LLC, and he is also SVP, chief financial officer of Goddard Systems, LLC.
+He provides executive leadership and management of the financial functions, ensuring Goddard Systems and Goddard Schools have a sustainable, long-term and profitable business.

 He previously served as chief financial officer of Wind River Holdings, a privately held investment management firm and parent company of Goddard Systems.
 In this role, he was responsible for all accounting, financial reporting, treasury, tax, investment, risk management and banking relationships.
 Tim also held board positions for Wind River’s operating businesses.